 How to Spatchcock a Turkey: The Secret Cooking Technique You’ve Been Missing Out On

 Finally!
-A juicy, perfectly roasted turkey is possible with this easy spatchcocking technique.
+A juicy, perfectly roasted turkey is possible with this easy step-by-step guide to the spatchcocking technique.

 Looking to cook the frozen turkey in a way that it turns out tender on the inside and crispy on the outside?
 The Taste of Home Test Kitchen has discovered the secret to a perfectly cooked bird: spatchcocking.